-All money created by the Micro-Tycos is invested by WildHearts in micro-loans for poor entrepreneurs in the developing world.
-Participants ‘become entrepreneurs to fund entrepreneurs'.
-By associating business excellence with economic justice, Micro-Tyco inspires the Leaders Our World Deserves.
+All money created by Micro-Tycos is invested by WildHearts in micro-loans for poor entrepreneurs in the developing world.
+Participants ‘become an entrepreneur to fund an entrepreneur’.
+By associating business excellence with social impact, Micro-Tyco aims to Inspire the Leaders Our World Deserves.

-Micro-Tyco has been so successful at identifying and developing talent, it is now being used by some of the world’s top brands as a key part of their recruitment and employee development strategies.
+Micro-Tyco has been so successful at identifying and developing talent, it is now used by the world’s top brands as part of their recruitment and employee development strategies.

-Companies can join the global Micro-Tyco challenge in February or November or participate at a time of their choosing.
-To discuss taking part or to find out how organisations such as Deloitte, Jaguar Land Rover and SSE use Micro-Tyco to identify and develop talent, email firstname.lastname@example.org
+To discuss taking part or to find out how organisations such as Deloitte, Johnson and Johnson and Barclays use Micro-Tyco to identify and develop talent, register your interest below.

 Micro-Tyco inspires an entrepreneurial environment that fosters creative thinking, resourcefulness and team work as well as helping pupils to develop financial literacy, communication, leadership, project management and networking skills.

 Micro-Tyco is free for schools.
 It can run as a stand-alone 4-week challenge or incorporated into classes as part of an 8-week Programme of Learning, using interactive resources and lesson plans provided by WildHearts.
 The challenge runs in February and November and is most suitable for year groups P4 – S6/ Yr.5-13.
 Schools can enter as many teams as they like (max 5 pupils per team).

 By taking part in Micro-Tyco senior pupils can learn how business can be a force for good and gain experience that enhances their personal statement and CV.
 Students are also provided with the chance to secure work experience with leading employers such as Deloitte.
 Since 2016, nearly 500 Micro-Tyco students have secured work experience placements with top employers across the UK.